Minimizing Zinc Consumption

 Most of your zinc will end up on the parts as the final product to be sold, but there is no need to give away free zinc to the customer beyond the minimum specification requirements.
 However, reactive and/or thick steels can be problematic as zinc pickup is often high or excessive for these materials.
 To optimize coating thickness, you should address steel chemistry, the cocoon effect, withdraw rates, and the use of bath alloying elements.

-If you are able to obtain material test reports (MTRs) from the customer, look up steel grades composition requirements, document your experience with different steels, or run a test piece, then you have an opportunity to implement a plan for controlling reactive steel coating growth.
+If you are able to obtain material test reports (MTRs) from the customer, look up the steel grade's composition requirements, document your experience with different steels, or run a test piece.
+Then, with this information you have an opportunity to implement a plan for controlling reactive steel coating growth.
 Various measures include minimizing overall immersion time, lowing the bath temperature for a shift to galvanize large quantities of reactive steel, or by blast cleaning reactive steel prior to HDG.

 Next, the hot-dip galvanizing of thick steels can present issues with excessive immersion times, often the result of a cocoon effect which slows the heating of the steel.
 Especially when steels are both thick and reactive, excessive immersion times can result in a high zinc consumption and thick, brittle coatings that have a tendency to flake off the steel.
 The most effective practice to minimize coating thickness for thick steels is to agitate and slowly move the articles within the kettle utilizing overhead cranes to lessen the cocoon effect.
 If the thick steel is also of reactive steel chemistry, coating thickness can be further minimized by blast cleaning the steel prior to galvanizing.